 If you prefer a certain type of tea, such as loose green tea or lemon tea, it can appear like a good idea to buy a large container to store a lot of tea.

 However, a too-large container will reduce the quality of the tea since the tea leaves will be unveiled to the air in the storage container.

-Instead, try only to purchase what you will drink in the next few weeks and restock it when you are almost running out of tea.
+Instead, try only to purchase what you will drink in the next few weeks and restock it when you run out of tea.
 This will ensure the freshness and quality of each cup are not compromised.

 How long does the tea last in a tea tin storage box?

-Tea is a commodity that generally can remain fresh for a long time.
-It can be used for much longer, three to four months if stored in a bag and can last up to more than a year if stored in a proper tin or any other kind of airtight container.
+Tea is a commodity that can generally remain fresh for a long time.
+It can be used for much longer, three to four months if stored in a bag, and can last up to more than a year if stored in a proper tin or any other airtight container.